THE PLEISTOCENE COALITION | PREHISTORY IS ABOUT TO CHANGE |

 14)

 - Ancient tools of the Crag, Part 3, Richard Dullum and Kevin Lynch (Issue 14) - Who was Red Crag Man?
 Richard Dullum (Issue 16) - James Reid-Moir's Darmsden legacy, Kevin Lynch and Richard Dullum (Issue 18) - BOOK REVIEW: My science, my religion; Academic papers (1994=2009) by Michael A. Cremo, Richard Dullum (Issue 21) - Darmsden Pit: at the edge of British archaeology, Kevin Lynch and Richard Dullum (Issue 22) - James Reid-Moir was right on track 100 years ago proven by 850,000-year old footprints recently discovered in Happisburgh, Norfolk, U.K., Richard Dullum and Kevin Lynch (Issue 28) - James Reid-Moir FRS, 1879-1944, Kevin Lynch and Richard Dullum (Issue 29) - Researchers Kevin Lynch and Richard Dullum bringing a forgotten hero of archaeology back into public awareness, Member news and other info (Issue 30) - The Ipswich Skeleton: a possible link to Happisburgh, Richard Dullum and Kevin Lynch (Issue 31) - Reclaiming ancient man in East Anglia: A homage to James Reid-Moir’s foresight in light of recent finds in Norfolk, U.K., and Lake Turkana, Kenya, Richard Dullum and Kevin Lynch (Issue 34) - BOOK REVIEW: Darwin's Doubt, by Stephen C. Meyer, Richard Dullum (Issue 35) - Happisburgh implements: Today, Kevin Lynch and Richard Dullum (Issue 36) - Following Moir along the Norfolk coast at West Runton and Cromer, Kevin Lynch and Richard Dullum (Issue 38) - A lithic site at West Runton, Norfolk, Kevin Lynch and Richard Dullum (Issue 39) - The repeatability factor of Moir's discoveries Richard Dullum and Kevin Lynch (Issue 40) - Smithsonian challenged at traveling exhibit, "Exploring Human Origins," Richard Dullum (Issue 41) - 1.84 million-year old "modern human" bone being promoted as "not" H. sapiens, Richard Dullum (Issue 42) - Lithics and relics of East Anglia, U.K., Part 1, Kevin Lynch and Richard Dullum (Issue 43) - Lithics and relics of East Anglia, U.K., Part 2: a.)
 Perforated flint, b.)
 Bone implement, Kevin Lynch and Richard Dullum (Issue 44) - Lithics and relics of East Anglia, U.K., Part 3: I should collect stamps!
 Kevin Lynch and Richard Dullum (Issue 45) - Hand axes dredged up on North Essex beach and who might have made them Richard Dullum and Kevin Lynch (Issue 48) - Hand axes dredged up on North Essex beach and who might have made them, Part 2 Richard Dullum and Kevin Lynch (Issue 49) - Archaeological research: A personal journey Richard Dullum (Issue 53) - I turn detective to hunt down Reid-Moir's lost trunk Kevin Lynch (Issue 53) - ESR finds conclude that Homo antecessor from Atapuerca, Spain, is nearly 1 MYa old: Its relevance to pre-Ice Age people in Britain Richard Dullum (Issue 54) - Following the science wherever it might lead Richard Dullum (Issue 56) - Relevant reprint: 1.84 million-year old "modern human" bone being promoted as "not" H. sapiens, Richard Dullum (Issue 57) - 8 proofs the 'ships not seen' effect causes scientific error in anthropology, biology, and paleontology Compilation of observations by Tom Baldwin, Richard Dullum, John Feliks and Dr. Virginia Steen-McIntyre (Issue 65) - ESR finds conclude that Homo antecessor from Atapuerca, Spain, is nearly 1 MYa old: Its relevance to pre-Ice Age people in Britain - Benjamin Harrison, of Ightham (1837–1921), and his central role in the eolithic controversy Richard Dullum (Issue 75) - Benjamin Harrison, of Ightham, Part 2: More about Kent than meets the eye Richard Dullum (Issue 76) - Benjamin Harrison, of Ightham, Part 3: Teaming up with Prestwich: Beginning of the Eolith Debate Richard Dullum (Issue 77) - Benjamin Harrison, of Ightham, Part 4: Prestwich's argument for the Kent Plateau eoliths' artificiality, 1889–1892 Richard Dullum (Issue 78) - Benjamin Harrison, of Ightham, Part 5: The Eolithic debate: How it started in England and its impact on prehistory Richard Dullum (Issue 80) - Benjamin Harrison, of Ightham, Part 6: Harrison's reputation spreads as debate over eoliths continues Richard Dullum (Issue 81) - Benjamin Harrison, of Ightham, Part 7: Harrison challenged!
-Criticism ensues over eoliths' artificiality Richard Dullum (Issue 82) - Montana megaliths, Part 1 Richard Dullum (Issue 83) - Montana megaliths, Part 2: Our curious past Richard Dullum (Issue 84) - Montana megaliths, Part 3: A closer look at Sage Wall and Tizer Dolmen Richard Dullum and Sean Harasymchuk (Issue 85) - Montana megaliths, Part 4: The clearly non-natural features of Sage Wall and Tizer Dolmen Richard Dullum and Michael Collins (Issue 86) - Montana megaliths, Part 5 Richard Dullum and Sean Harasymchuk (Issue 87) - Montana megaliths, Part 6: Compelling evidence at Sage Wall and related enigmas Richard Dullum, Christopher Borton and Michael Collins (Issue 88) - Three objects suggesting Native American imagery with two from the earlier days of less-dogmatic archaeology Richard Dullum (Issue 89) - More baffling 'megalithic' evidence in North America and beyond: Part 1, Austin 'cart ruts' Richard Dullum and Michael Collins (Issue 89) - Three objects suggesting Native American imagery, Part 2: You can't hide the Nampa figurine Richard Dullum (Issue 90) |
+Criticism ensues over eoliths' artificiality Richard Dullum (Issue 82) - Montana megaliths, Part 1 Richard Dullum (Issue 83) - Montana megaliths, Part 2: Our curious past Richard Dullum (Issue 84) - Montana megaliths, Part 3: A closer look at Sage Wall and Tizer Dolmen Richard Dullum and Sean Harasymchuk (Issue 85) - Montana megaliths, Part 4: The clearly non-natural features of Sage Wall and Tizer Dolmen Richard Dullum and Michael Collins (Issue 86) - Montana megaliths, Part 5 Richard Dullum and Sean Harasymchuk (Issue 87) - Montana megaliths, Part 6: Compelling evidence at Sage Wall and related enigmas Richard Dullum, Christopher Borton and Michael Collins (Issue 88) - Three objects suggesting Native American imagery with two from the earlier days of less-dogmatic archaeology Richard Dullum (Issue 89) - More baffling 'megalithic' evidence in North America and beyond: Part 1, Austin 'cart ruts' Richard Dullum and Michael Collins (Issue 89) - Three objects suggesting Native American imagery, Part 2: You can't hide the Nampa figurine Richard Dullum (Issue 90) - 'Cart ruts' in Austin: A closer look Richard Dullum, Sean Harasymchuk and Michael Collins (Issue 91) |

 |